amitshekhariitbhu/Android-Debug-Database/README.md

 - Genymotion Emulator: Enable bridge from configure virtual device (option available in genymotion)

 ### Getting address With toast, in case you missed the address log in logcat
-As this library is auto-initialize, if you want to get the address log only in debug build, add the following method and call
+As this library is auto-initialize, if you want to get the address log, add the following method and call
 ```java
 public static void showDebugDBAddressLogToast(Context context) {
   if (BuildConfig.DEBUG) {